Who We Are

 Rob & Becca Ketterling are the lead and founding pastors of River Valley Church.
 Since launching in an elementary school in 1995, River Valley has since grown into a thriving church with nearly 10,000 in attendance across eight U.S. campuses and one international campus (Mbekelweni, eSwatini) with plans for further expansion in the future.

-Pastor Rob is the author of the books Change Before You Have To, Thrill Sequence, Front Row Leadership, and his latest release, Fix It.
-In addition to leading River Valley, he also serves on several organizational boards including the Lead Team of the Association of Related Churches (ARC) and speaks at events and conferences around the world.
+Pastor Rob is the author of the books Change Before You Have To, Thrill Sequence, Front Row Leadership, Fix It, and his latest release, Speed Of Unity.
+In addition to leading River Valley, he also serves on several organizational boards including the Lead Team of the Association of Related Churches (ARC), and speaks at events and conferences around the world.

 Pastor Becca worked for the first 10 years of the church as an accountant to support their family before being called into full-time ministry herself!
 Pastor Becca now leads the women’s ministry at River Valley and also is the creator of our women’s conference, Sparkle, where thousands of women gather every year in Minneapolis to lift up the name of Jesus!

-They have two sons, Connor and Logan, and daughter-in-law, Mac.
+They have two sons, Connor married to Alexia, and Logan married to Mac.